 What documents are needed to sell an inherited property?

-What are common challenges faced when selling inherited property?
+What are the common challenges faced when selling inherited property?

 How can emotional aspects influence the sale of inherited property?